 The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 - Mr H has complained about fifty-four payday loans Lender C lent to him between March 2010 and September 2014.

-- Mrs W’s complaint is about nine short-term (often referred to as ‘payday’) from Lender D between November 2009 and July 2012.
+- Mrs W’s complaint is about nine short-term loans from Lender D between November 2009 and July 2012.

 In both cases FOS has decided that its rules do allow it to consider complaints about loans over six years old.
 This is because the customer in each case has made the complaint within three years of finding out they could complain.

 These are important decisions